Academic dress in the United States: 21st century

-Special academic regalia of United States universities
+Special academic regalia of American universities

 More than 400 universities in the U.S. grant the doctoral degree.
 Of them, more than 125 use academic dress for their doctors that varies from the guidelines found in the code.
 Some universities limit their unique costumes for doctors only; others provide it for doctors and masters; some provide it for the upper degrees and bachelors too.

 Unique academic dress typically separates itself from the Code's standards through color.
 While the Code sanctions black for gowns at the bachelor's level and above (and grey gowns for the associate degree), several American colleges in the late nineteenth century had adopted colored academic dress (see History, above).
 When the Code was approved in 1895, black became the only sanctioned color for gowns, caps, and hood shells.

 As early as 1912, however, uniformity was challenged when Brown adopted mortarboards for its trustees and fellows in the university color, seal brown.
 In 1938 Yale began using Yale blue gowns for its masters' and doctors' academic dress.

-In 1950 Syracuse began using orange gowns for its academic officers, but not for graduates.
+In 1950, Syracuse began using orange gowns for its academic officers, but not for graduates.
 Rochester created a red gown for its president and a black gown with gold trim for some of its officers in 1954.
 In the next year, Harvard adopted crimson for the gowns of its Ph.D. holders.
 (Later, all Harvard doctors but the J.D. would wear the crimson gown; today, only research doctors may wear the crimson gown.)

 Other Ivy League universities soon followed suit.
-Princeton adopted a doctoral gown in 1960 whose shape differed slightly from the Code's standard.
+Princeton adopted a doctoral gown in 1960, the shape of which differed slightly from the Code's standard.
 The sleeves were somewhat shorter and they were lined in orange; the gown was black with orange trim.
 The standard shape was recently authorized by Princeton; both are permitted today.
 Columbia debuted its light blue gowns for all graduates in 1963, following failed attempts in 1948 and 1958 to adopt colored gowns.
 The gowns Columbia has used since 1963, designed by Jacques Barzun, have a pair of crowns below the yoke; on the bachelor's and master's gown they are embroidered onto a tab while they are embroidered directly into the velvet facing of the doctoral gown.
 Pennsylvania's distinctive doctoral gown was first used in 1964.
 It is red but the lower ends of the sleeves are blue.

 Deviations from the Code generally fall into one of five categories.
 Referring to doctoral gowns, these are: